-Attach the Spring(16) as follows: Hook one end of a spring into a V-ring /D-ring sewn on the jump mat. hook a Spring tool shown as the inset drawing into the free end of the Spring. pull it by the Spring tool until it reach the frame. push the end of the Spring into a hole in the frame. unhook the Spring tool
+Attach the Spring as follows:

+- A: Hook one end of Spring into the V-ring sewn on Jumping mat. - B: Hook a Spring Tool as shown to the free end of the Spring. - C: Pull the Spring until it reaches the frame. - D: Push the end of the Spring into a hole in the frame, then unhookthe Spring Tool